Skip to main content

 Extracurriculars

 Fordham is better known for its academics than athletics, however, the school does compete in NCAA Division I and fields 22 varsity teams.
-Opened in 1925, Fordham’s Rose Hill Gym is the oldest Division I gym in the nation and was used as an army barracks during World War II.
-Fordham sports are also noteworthy for playing in both the first-ever televised football game in 1939 and the first televised basketball game a year later in 1940.
+Opened in 1925, Fordham’s Rose Hill Gym is the oldest, continuously used Division I basketball gym in the nation—it was used as an army barracks during World War II.
+Fordham sports are also noteworthy for playing in both the first-ever televised football game in 1939 and the first televised basketball game a year later.

 Students will find a variety of student-run clubs and organizations at Fordham, covering interests ranging from academics to athletics.
-Roughly 60 student organizations are found at Fordham Lincoln Center and over 130 at Fordham Rose Hill.
-One thing you will not find at Fordham is the presence of fraternities or sororities; Jesuit schools find they run counter to their ideals.
+More than 70 student organizations are found at Fordham Lincoln Center and over 170 at Fordham Rose Hill.
+One thing you will not find at Fordham is the presence of fraternities or sororities; Jesuit schools find that they run counter to their ideals.

-New York is a huge city with a lot to explore and Fordham students are eager to take advantage of their easy access to it.
+New York is the largest city in the U.S., full of things to explore, and Fordham students are eager to take advantage of their easy access to it.
 Whether it’s theatre, sports, or nightlife, many Fordham students experience as much of the “Big Apple” as possible when not in the classroom.

 Traditions